emacsway/cache-dependencies/README.md

     cache_tags.autodiscover()

 #### appname.caches.py file
-Method to attach cache to the model is to define keypairs.
-Each defined keypair creates model's save and delete signal. func takes chenged model and returns number of changed vary_on arg and value of this arg.
-When the signal is called, it gets varied arg and deletes all caches with this arg.
+Each item from list creates model's save and delete signal.
+Func takes changed model and returns list of tags.
+When the signal is called, it gets varied tags and deletes all caches with this tags.

     from cache_tags import registry, get_cache
     from models import MyModel